 “I am investigating whether analysing samples of red blood cells from sickle cell patients using the techniques I apply – LC-MS – can highlight new avenues for treatment and improve our overall understanding of the biology of the disease.

 “The severity of how sickle cell disease affects different individuals is known to vary considerably; even identical twins can have varying clinical outcomes and manifestations.
 We don’t fully understand the reasons for these variations, or how best to address them.”

 Then there is the matter of diagnosing cases of the disease.
-The tests used at the moment in Sub-Saharan Africa are cumbersome, not always precise and offered by very few laboratories at the population level.
+The tests used at the moment in Africa are cumbersome, not always precise and offered by very few laboratories at the population level.

-“There is a need for institutions in Sub-Saharan Africa to catch up with their Western counterparts, where LC-MS and other advanced laboratory techniques are now routinely used to screen newborns for a spectrum of red blood cell genetic disorders.
+“There is a need for institutions in Africa to catch up with their Western counterparts, where LC-MS and other advanced laboratory techniques are now routinely used to screen newborns for a spectrum of red blood cell genetic disorders.
 In the UK, all newborns are given a sickle test five days after birth.
 It is my hope that the work I am currently engaged in will eventually translate to the establishment of a reference diagnostic laboratory serving much of West Africa,” Haddy says.

 Because of poor access to diagnostic testing, many people don’t know if they – or their children – have sickle cell disease, or are silently carrying the faulty gene that causes it.
 One of the key ways to lower the burden of under-5 mortality for red blood cell disorders is through infant screening and early diagnosis.

 “Evidence has suggested that sickle cell disease can be managed better if it’s discovered early on – patients can be monitored more closely, prioritised for vaccinations, and treated with folates amongst other measures.